zhangbeibei-min/BertTCR/README.md

 scipy 1.5.2
 pandas 1.0.1

-If you don't have them installed in your environment, first install numpy, pandas, and scikit-learn by running the following command:
+If you don't have them installed in your environment, first install all package by running the following command:
 ```
  pip install -r requirements.txt
 ```